threefoldtech/0-db-fs/README.md

 Only `libfuse3` and `hiredis` are required to build `zdbfs`, on Linux.
 Note that, only `gcc` or `clang` are supported as C compiler.

+# Build

+You can build a debug version with simple `make` command.

+To produce a release version (no debug message), you can use `make release` command.

 # Options

 You can configure zdbfs via runtime arguments to pass via `-o` during mount, eg: `zdbfs -o mh=1.1.1.1,ts=newpwd /mnt/temp`